- the 40-hour course they would like to teach (CIG, CIG, CIP)

 Trainer upgrades

-MIH, CIG, CIP and CIW trainer upgrade courses provide specific practical and technical guidance to deliver all the necessary modules and exercises.
+CIG, CIP and CIW trainer upgrade courses provide specific practical and technical guidance to deliver all the necessary modules and exercises.
 They help organise learning programmes, validate the skills acquired by trainees and maintain high standards as a fully-fledged, competent IE trainer.
-The one-day trainer upgrade courses are the last step before participants can run their own IE training course as IE certified trainers.
+The three-day trainer upgrade courses are the last step before participants can run their own IE training course as IE certified trainers.
 Each course supplements the knowledge and skills acquired from the CIT course and focuses on one of the 40-hour courses that participants must have previously successfully passed (CIG, CIP, CIW).
-To teach the CIH course, trainers need to first complete one of these four courses.